wdonadelli/PSWrequest/README.md

 The class differential is to provide simplified mechanisms of communication (requests and responses) between the database and the requestor.

+## links

-[Click](https://wdonadelli.github.io/PSWrequest/) here to view the handbook.
+- [Click here](https://wdonadelli.github.io/PSWrequest/) to view the handbook.
+- [Click here](https://wdonadelli.github.io/PSWrequest/PSWrequest.php) to download the updated file.

 _Willian Donadelli_ ([wdonadelli@gmail.com](wdonadelli@gmail.com))